Do

 you have a ton of DVD's?
 Want to watch them on your

-Handbrake to rip DVD's into MPEG-4 video files.
+Handbrake to rip DVD's into MPEG-4 video files that you can load into iTunes.

 Requirements:

-This video below will walk you through ripping a DVD using Handbrake.
+This video below will walk you through ripping a DVD or converting a digital video file using Handbrake.
 Step by step text instructions can also be found below.

 Download Handbrake from one

 of the sites listed below and install it.
-Handbrake is free.
+Handbrake is free and works on Macintosh OS X, Microsoft Windows and Linux.

 If you already have Handbrake installed, please check to see if your

 version is out of date.
-Several new improvements have been made recently
+New improvements are made on a regular basis to the program.

 You can download Handbrake